Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 You're getting ready to find a proper account to open to begin saving.
 There are plenty of different types of accounts that will satisfy your savings needs for the future.

-You have a few different options of savings accounts for your retirement savings.
-These accounts are set up solely for the purpose of retirement saving.
+You have a few different options for savings accounts for your retirement savings.
+These accounts are set up solely for the purpose of retirement savings.
 Here are the two types of accounts we most commonly use:

 IRA